deepsquare-io/ClusterFactory/web/docs/getting-started/03-core-apps-deployment.md

 :::note

-You may notice that the installation of Argo CD and Sealed Secrets could have been done using `k0sctl.yaml`.
+You may notice that the installation of Argo CD and Sealed Secrets could have been done using `cfctl.yaml`.

-However, we found that this would cause coupling problems with `k0sctl` (for example, you would have to redeploy the k0s cluster every time you need to update Argo CD, which means downtime).
+However, we found that this would cause coupling problems with `cfctl` (for example, you would have to redeploy the k0s cluster every time you need to update Argo CD, which means downtime).

-We believe that the `extensions` field in `k0sctl.yaml` should only be used for network applications, or should not be used at all.
+We believe that the `extensions` field in `cfctl.yaml` should only be used for network applications, or should not be used at all.

 :::